solid/specification/CONTRIBUTING.md

 Conduct](https://www.w3.org/Consortium/cepc/) to keep our community approachable and respectable.

+See [additional
+resources](www.w3.org/about/positive-work-environment/#Education) for
+education and training to promote a positive work environment.

 ## Conformance

 The key words “MUST” and “MUST NOT” are to be interpreted as described in [BCP